Ontario Highway 407: Provincially operated section

 To compensate for opening delays, tolling of both the Highway 407 extension and Highway 412 did not commence until February 2017.
 The tolls also applied to Highway 418 when first opened in December 2019.

-On April 5, 2022, Highways 412 and 418 became toll-free, however the tolls on the 407 East Extension remained.
+On April 5, 2022, Highways 412 and 418 became toll-free, but the tolls on the 407 East Extension remained.
+On June 1, 2025, following a promise made during the 2025 Ontario general election, the provincially operated section of Highway 407 became toll-free.
+The following tolls show what drivers were charged prior to removal:

-As of June 1, 2019, the following tolls applies for motorists utilizing this section of the 407.
-The rate stayed the same in 2018 and rose in 2019.: